CADLabs/radCAD/README.md

 * cadCAD compatible (standard functions, data structures, and simulation results)
 * maintainable, testable codebase

+**Have a question not answered in this README or the cadCAD Edu courses?** Post a comment in the issues or check out the [cadCAD Discord community](https://discord.gg/HrJUh2FD).

 ## Table of Contents

 * [Open-source Models Using radCAD](#open-source-models-using-radcad)